LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-behavior/README.md

 ![Identity](identity.png)

 You'll often want to implement `Equals()` yourself.
 However, if you do so, be sure to understand best practices around how the method should behave, which are [not so simple][implementing-equals].
 In fact, the `Equals()` method we have here isn't very good by most C# programmers' standards.
-We'll dedicate time to learning how to best write an `Equals()` method in a future lesson.
 Let's improve on it.

 **Problem #1**: The method argument can not be converted to a `Student` instance.

 When we attempt to cast the argument `o` to type `Student`, we'll get an exception if `o` can't be properly converted.
-This would happen if somebody passes something other than a `Student` object into `equals()`.
-To prevent this from happening, we'll return `false` if `o` was not created from the `Student` class, as determined by using the `getClass` method, which is available to every object (similarly to `toString`).
+This would happen if somebody passes something other than a `Student` object into `Equals()`.
+To prevent this from happening, we'll return `false` if `o` was not created from the `Student` class, as determined by using the `GetType` method, which is available to every object (similarly to `ToString`).

 ```csharp
 public bool Equals(Object o)